 - etc etc

-You could add a note section here to record information to help with the next stage of the sales process i.e. setting up a meeting.
+Add task reminder or a note section for auto follow up prompts and to record information to help with the next stage of the sales process i.e. setting up a meeting.

-You complete an enquiry sheet, you find out more about how they heard about you, you add it to your database.
+You complete an enquiry sheet, you find out more about how they heard about you and add it to your database.
 That’s it.
 You don’t do anything with the data you are building up.
 The bank of knowledge that, at a glance, tells you where your enquiries come from, in what areas they have improved or took a hit.
-Using the example before, the exhibition you spent money on has done nothing in terms of new enquiries.
+Using the example before, the exhibition you spent money on, has it done anyting in terms of new enquiries.

 For this, you need to build procedures to measure, track and report your leads.
 A procedure that becomes engrained in your business growth programme.